It had been a week; Harry was absolutely exhausted and it was probably starting to show.

 "I should perform a heist and pay Malfoy back that way."

 "Or you could become a host," Hermione said.
 "As that would make them actually meet you, and force them to give you a more individualised, less … group-oriented type."

 Bellatrix Black was feeling rather smug with her lot in life.

-Whilst what she'd insinuated was true enough in the minds of some majority, the pay off was even better.
+Whilst what she'd insinuated was true enough in the minds of the majority, the payoff was even better.
 Evans was flinching back away from most of the Host members and could barely look them in the eye, which just gave him a more guilty demeanour.

-It didn't help his case that he might have had Daphne orchestrate that Rodolphus, her arranged fiance, heard her flirting with the boy in the library.
+It didn't help his case that she might have had Daphne orchestrate it so that Rodolphus, her arranged fiancé, would hear her flirting with the boy in the library.

-Whilst their match didn't have them specifically together now, he knew he could be a possessive, jealous creature beneath his good-natured persona.
+Whilst their match didn't have them specifically together now, she knew he could be a possessive, jealous creature beneath his good-natured persona.

 Besides, if Tom really did fancy the boy, he was bound to take notice of her in some manner if she sat with him and made advances.
 Maybe he might even get jealous – jealous if he fancied the boy, then furious with Evans if he fancied her.

-A perfect solution all round, really.
-Besides, why did she have to use brute strength and overt tactics when she could just get the Lestrange brothers to smash Evans face in?
+A perfect solution all around, really.
+Besides, why did she have to use brute strength and overt tactics when she could just get the Lestrange brothers to smash Evans' face in?
 He wouldn't be quite so cute then, would he?